 David Geffen School of Medicine dates back to after the Second World War, but it wasn’t until 1955 that it officially opened its doors to the first students.
 David Geffen School of Medicine is located in Los Angeles, California.
 It has been over 60 years since the beginning of the school, and it is now considered a pioneer for new techniques of medical research and clinical training.
 UCLA medical school was formerly known as UCLA Medical Center and renamed David Geffen School of Medicine in 2012.

 The UCLA School of Medicine is ranked ninth in the nation for research funding by the National Institutes of Health and third in the United States for research funding from all sources.

 As one of the highest-ranked and most prestigious medical schools in the U.S., undoubtedly, the UCLA School of Medicine is also one of the most competitive.
 The UCLA School of Medicine has a very low admissions rate and requires very high MCAT scores and GPAs.
 Getting into UCLA Medical School has always been a challenge for even the brightest applicants.

 Ranking of the David Geffen School of Medicine at UCLA

-The Columbia University Vagelos College of Physicians and Surgeons also ranking $6 in the best research-oriented medical schools
+The Columbia University Vagelos College of Physicians and Surgeons also ranked in the best research-oriented medical schools

 DGSOM also ranks among the best in the following specialties: